tanner-johnson2718/configs/docs/9_Random_Write_Ups/Truck/Camper_Init_Design.md

 * The side profile is hard to project to 2d because of the slope of the roof.
 * Showing just the wall height and ignoring the center height.
 * More appropriate to specify this in CAD.

-## Exterior Siding Options

-* Aluminum Diamond Cut
-* Cedar Lap Planks